Infineon/mtb-example-xmc-dma-pwm/README.md

    Kit                        | Pin
    ---------------------------|-----------
    XMC4700 relax kit          | P0.15
+   XMC4200 Platform2Go kit    | P1.3
+   XMC4300 relax EtherCAT kit | P2.5
+   XMC4400 Platform2Go kit    | P1.3
+   XMC4500 relax kit          | P1.3
+   XMC4800 relax EtherCAT kit | P0.15

 ## Debugging

 You can debug the example to step through the code.
 In the IDE, use the **\<Application Name> Debug (JLink)** configuration in the **Quick Panel**.
-For more details, see the "Program and Debug" section in the [Eclipse IDE for ModusToolbox User Guide](https://www.cypress.com/MTBEclipseIDEUserGuide).
+For more details, see the "Program and debug" section in the [Eclipse IDE for ModusToolbox&trade; software user guide](https://www.infineon.com/MTBEclipseIDEUserGuide).

-## Design and Implementation
+## Design and implementation

 In this project, the GPDMA is used to configure the compare register of the capture and compare unit 4 (CCU4) peripheral to obtain a waveform with varying duty cycles.
 DMA double buffering is used with the help of linked-list pointers.
 Two linked-list pointers, one with an increasing duty cycle and the other with a decreasing duty cycle, are used in this example.
 These values are written to the CRS register of the CCU4.

 A second channel of the DMA is used to write to the shadow transfer register.
-Write a logic HIGH to the shadow transfer register to allow the new compare value to be loaded.
-Figure 2 shows the timing diagram for this operation.
+Write a logic HIGH to the shadow transfer register to allow the new compare value to be loaded. **Figure 2** shows the timing diagram for this operation.

 **Figure 2.
 Timing diagram**

 ![](images/timing_example.png)

 This project uses a custom *design.modus* file that is used to configure the CCU4 peripheral.
-The following changes are made in the *design.modus* file:
+The following changes are made in the *design.modus* file as shown in **Figure 3**.

 **Figure 3.
 CCU4 settings**